 - 3 tbsp. freshly squeezed lemon juice

-- 1/4 tsp. kosher salt, plus more to taste, if desired
+- 1/4 tsp. fine sea salt or kosher salt, plus more to taste if desired

 - 1/8 tsp. freshly ground black pepper, plus more to taste, if desired

 - Melt the butter in a 2-qt. or 3-qt. saucepan over medium heat.

 - Once the butter is melted, whisk in the chickpea flour to make a roux.
 Whisk until it is smooth and resembles a thick paste.
 The roux should be golden in color.
 Be careful not to burn.
 Any clumps will melt during cooking and whisking.

 - Whisk in the milk, lemon juice, salt and pepper.